 Founded in 1997, Sessions College has delivered accredited and affordable fully online programs for creative professionals for more than 20 years.
 Take a virtual college tour in this video!

-The Sessions College BFA in Illustration program inspires students to advance their creative careers by developing work for a global audience that is aligned with their future career goals.
+The online Bachelor’s Degree in illustration program at Sessions College inspires students to advance their creative careers by developing work for a global audience that is aligned with their future career goals.

 Build a Foundation in Relevant Skills.